BafflingCandy/web-palace-framework/README.md

 - Node.js 20 or newer;
 - npm 10 or newer;
-- Codex is optional for adding existing websites and recommended for building new teaching palaces.
+- Codex for adding existing websites and recommended for building new teaching palaces.

 ## Start locally